[ Updated Aug. 18, 2018 ]

-This graduate-level course in the College of Journalism and Communications at the University of Florida is designed to prod students to explore and experience digital and online media.
+This graduate-level course in the College of Journalism and Communications at the University of Florida is designed to inspire students to explore and experience digital, online and mobile media.

 Notice I did say WRITE.
 There will be assigned readings as well.
 So everyone is expected to be comfortable with reading and writing every single week.